intelia-agility/mlspecialisation/usecase2/README.md

 6. There are no significant purchasing behaviour differences related to the user features.

 We analysed the mean target values against all category levels and conducted a three-way analysis between age, gender, and the target values.
 We found that there are correlations between imbalanced categories and the target values.
-For example, the popular gender of male also has higher average target values.
+For example, the popular gender of males also has higher average target values.
 However, the difference is not significant.

 This is a crucial aspect of data analysis.
 When there is a significant correlation between data imbalance and target values, we may need to apply various approaches to address it.
 One way is to down-sample the popular category levels, while another solution is to up-sample the unpopular category levels.
-We can also use other machine learning models to generate synthetic data to make the data less biassed.
+We can also use other machine learning models to generate synthetic data to make the data less biased.

 At this stage, we didn't find the data imbalance strongly linked to very different target values.
 Thus, it is not necessary to treat the imbalance issue.
 We'll double-check our decision with the model training outcome.
 If we find the trained model performs badly because of the data imbalance, we will still have to fix it.